-- (a) A person who removes, damages or causes to be removed a public tree, shrub or lawn cover from the tree lawn or other public place will be required to replace such trees at his own expense, with the replacement tree having a minimum diameter of two and one-half inches. - (b) Whoever violates any provision of this chapter shall be guilty of a minor misdemeanor on a first offense, and shall be guilty of a misdemeanor of the fourth degree upon the commission of any subsequent offenses. - (c) Each tree, shrub or planting affected by a violation of this chapter shall constitute a separate offense.
+- A person who removes, damages or causes to be removed a public tree, shrub or lawn cover from the tree lawn or other public place without permission from the City of Gahanna will be required to replace such trees at his own expense, with the replacement tree having a minimum diameter of two one and one-half inches. - Whoever violates any provision of this chapter shall be guilty of a minor misdemeanor on a first offense, and shall be guilty of a misdemeanor of the fourth degree upon the commission of any subsequent offenses. - [(e) Each tree, shrub or planting affected by a violation of this chapter shall constitute a separate offense.